maxwell-kimaiyo/Reactjs-Portfolio-Gallery-Filtering/README.md

 ## Description

-A simple example that descripe of how to create a portfolio gallery with filtering.
+A simple example that describes how to create a portfolio gallery with filtering in react js

 ## Getting Started